-The four-entry fill buffer (FB) works with the Intel XScale® processor to hold non-cacheable loads until the bus controller can act on them.
-The FB and the four-entry pend buffer (PB) work with the D-cache and mini-data cache to provide "hit-under-miss" capability, allowing the Intel XScale® processor to seek other data in the caches while "miss" data is being fetched from memory.
+The four-entry fill buffer (FB) works with the core to hold non-cacheable loads until the bus controller can act on them.
+The FB and the four-entry pend buffer (PB) work with the D-cache and mini-data cache to provide "hit-under-miss" capability, allowing the core to seek other data in the caches while "miss" data is being fetched from memory.

-The FB can contain up to four unique "miss" addresses (logical), allowing four "misses" before the processor is stalled.
+The FB can contain up to four unique "miss" addresses (logical), allowing four "misses" before the core is stalled.
 The PB holds up to four addresses (logical) for additional "misses" to those addresses that are already in the FB.
 A coprocessor register can specify draining of the fill and pend (write) buffers.